arif9011/MRDC/README.md

 #The product details are stored on a S3 server --> dim_products

 #The orders are stored on a AWS RDS server --> orders_data

+# Milestone 3 : Create the database schema.
+Case the columns to the correct types
+Although cleaning involved type casting the data correctly, often this can lead to errors if it is not taken across to pgadmin correctly.
+The data for these tables must be correctly typed so that we can create key constraints and call the data accurately.
+The types are viewable in pgadmin however it is important to note that you cannot change types to just anything.
+Only types that are related to the current type of the data column are provided.
+This means that changes must be made in using SQL queries first.

+UUID's of all tables must be converted to the UUID data type, which is not a string to clarify.
+The example below casts the user_uuid within the orders table to the UUID data type.

+``ALTER TABLE orders_table
+ALTER COLUMN user_uuid TYPE uuid USING user_uuid ::uuid ``